RTEMS/rtems-release/notes/rtems-notes-6.1.md

     that have been sent.
 It is save to ignore the extra parameter for applications that don't need it.

+* The system termination procedure was simplified and the CPU port provided fatal halt handler was removed.
+See the section *23.2.2.
+System Termination Procedure* in the *RTEMS Classic API Guide*.

+* The fatal extensions are now invoked with maskable interrupts disabled.

+* The signature of the BSP reset function changed to `RTEMS_NO_RETURN void bsp_reset(rtems_fatal_source source, rtems_fatal_code code)`.
+  This allows BSPs to pass the reset cause to a monitor or save it for the next boot sequence.

 #### API Additions

 * `RTEMS_ALIGN_UP()`